 That is a question the searcher wants an answer to.

-The other search term (arrow “2“Blogger) may look more promising and on the surface, will bring massive traffic compared to what the others will bring.
+The other search term (arrow “1 “Blogger) may look more promising and, on the surface, will drive massive traffic compared to what the other will bring.

-…but your chances of getting anywhere near 3, 4, 5, or even 6th page of SERP is not visible.
+…but your chances of getting anywhere near 3, 4, 5, or even the 6th page of SERP is not visible.

-They’re hard to compete for and will require greater efforts, substantial marketing budget, and an ongoing increased quality off-page SEO success to find your way through for such term.
+They’re hard to compete for and require greater efforts and a substantial marketing budget.
+And an ongoing increased quality off-page SEO success to find your way through for such a term.

-But with a search phrase like “what is a blog”?
+But with a search phrase like “What is a blog”?

-#4.
-Build Your Blog For Users
+4. Build Your Blog For Users

-You may be wondering how will this increase organic traffic?
+You may be wondering how this will increase organic traffic.

-CTR – It is called click-through rate.
+CTR – This is called the click-through rate.

-If your article link appears in an organic search result, the user clicks on it and within a second return back to search result page to click on another result.
+If your article link appears in an organic search result, the user clicks on it and, within seconds, returns to the search result page to click on another result.

 If the percentage of such behavior by users to your web pages from organic traffic is high, then Google may put less value on your indexed pages.

-If visitors to your sites interact well with your content or at least, don’t bounce back to search result pages to find alternatives.
+If visitors to your sites interact well with your content, or at least, don’t bounce back to search result pages to find alternatives.

 Here is an article put together by WordSream on how to improve your CTR in organic search result pages.

-#5.
-Improve Your Page Speed.
+5. Improve Your Page Speed

-In the above-mentioned point, we discuss building your blog for users – Page speed is part of it.
+In the abovementioned point, we discuss building your blog for users – Page speed is part of it.